Stephan Schröck: Loan to Ceres

-Ceres–Negros / United City
+United City

-Schröck returned to Ceres, which renamed themselves as Ceres–Negros when they joined the Philippines Football League (PFL).
-The move was announced by the club on 27 April 2017, and Schröck went on to become a key player of Ceres–Negros helping them clinch three straight PFL titles and one trophy in the Copa Paulino Alcantara.
+Schröck returned to Ceres, who renamed themselves as Ceres–Negros when they joined the Philippines Football League (PFL).
+The move was announced by the club on 27 April 2017, and Schröck went on to become a key player of the club, helping them clinch three straight PFL titles and one trophy in the Copa Paulino Alcantara.

-Ceres–Negros underwent a change in management and was reorganized as United City F.C. when MMC Sportz Asia took over the club.
+Ceres–Negros underwent a change in management and was reorganized as United City when MMC Sportz Asia took over the club.
 The new management had to secure Schröck's continued service with the club.
-Schröck has also received offers from clubs outside the Philippines which reportedly include Bundesliga side, TSG 1899 Hoffenheim and sides from Thailand and South Korea.
+Schröck also received offers from clubs outside the Philippines which reportedly include Bundesliga side TSG 1899 Hoffenheim and sides from Thailand and South Korea.
 On 28 July 2020, it was announced that Schröck would remain in the newly renamed club and was also designated captain and playing assistant coach.

 Due to logistical issues caused by the COVID-19 pandemic in mid-2020, Schröck was left stranded in Germany where he joined TV Königsberg, a lower division club, as a guest player in order to maintain his fitness.
 He was able to return to the Philippines by October 2020.

 On 26 June 2021, he scored his and the club's first-ever AFC Champions League goal in their first-ever match in the tournament, a 1–1 draw against Beijing Guoan.

 In March 2022, after a 5-year stint with the club, Schröck and United City mutually agreed on the termination his contract.

 ADT

 Schröck moved to the Azkals Development Team for the 2022–23 PFL season which kicked off in August 2022.
 A veteran among the roster filled with prospect national team players, Schröck was named captain of the club.
-He is also made part of ADT's coaching staff led by coach Norman Fegidero.
-He is planning to set up the Azkals Development Academy, which will be affiliated with the club.
+He was also made part of ADT's coaching staff led by coach Norman Fegidero.
+He set up the Azkals Development Academy (ADA), which is affiliated with the club.

+ADT would leave the PFL after withdrawing in the middle of the 2022–23 season.

+CF Manila

+Schröck would form CF Manila from players from ADA.
+The club entered the 2023 Copa Paulino Alcantara.
+Schröck himself would feature for the club as a player.

+Retirement

+On 21 August 2024, his 38th birthday, Schröck announced his retirement from playing.